This is a reflection piece on my first plane flight.

 Dreams Do Come True

 Yeah, I get it – I would spend my life living in a small town.
 But that was what I thought.
-Two decades thence, I find myself working on fast-paced environment in a metropolis I never thought I would ever find myself.
+Two decades thence, I found myself working in a fast-paced environment in a metropolis I never thought I would ever find myself.
 Albeit my initial apprehensions, I quickly adapted to urban living.
-Maybe, just maybe, the impossible is actually within reach if I only I strive towards.
+Maybe, just maybe, the impossible is actually within reach if I only strive towards it.
 And indeed, what I deemed a product of imagination became a reality when a group of friends planned to travel to Cebu province.
 Evincing no qualms, I readily agreed to join them.

 My friends booked airplane tickets but it nearly turned futile when our first flight got cancelled due to events beyond our control.
 But after the slight hiccup, we were finally in for a ride.
 And for me, it was a memorable one.